Adele Duttweiler: Early life and education

+Adele was raised on the In Rüsler farm in Horgen amongst her six siblings, of which only three reached adulthood.
+After primary school, Adele completed the one-year exchange in Romandy, as it was custom for young women at the time to learn the French language whilst working in a household.

+Career and marriage

+Duttweiler worked as an employee of ETH Zürich in the seeds control department.

-As employee of ETH Zürich, Adele Bertschi drove daily by train from Horgen to Zürich.
+As employee of ETH Zürich, Adele Bertschi traveled daily by train from Horgen to Zürich.
 Around the year 1911, a handsome, young, well-dressed man from Rüschlikon began to sit down opposite the rather shy young acting 19-year-old woman, annoying Adele: "He looked at me with big eyes.
 I was not really happy, I was still almost a child.
 But probably just my reticence has irritated him not to give up."
 When his courtship seemed to show no result, he tried a hackney.
 As soon as he had learned to ride, he visited his beloved at her home in Horgen.
 Unfortunately, his appearance attracted more impression to Adele's mother and sister.
 The mother then invited the imposing but somewhat uncertain tab for lunch.
 Adele Duttweiler expressed concerns where they seemed attached to her, even in quite commercial matters.
 He listened to their advice, and his in-the-future-thinking was always added by Adele's sense of the reality of the presence.

-In 1912 the then 24-year-old Gottlieb and the almost 20-year Adele celebrated their engagement, and on 29 March 1913, the wedding took place.
-Thus the entirely unusual, almost half a century lasting life and work of two people began, whose work has helped to shape Switzerland sustainable in the twentieth century.
+In 1912, the then-24-year-old Gottlieb and the almost 20-year-old Adele celebrated their engagement, and on 29 March 1913, the couple were married.